Hassan Rouhani Fast Facts

 1985-1991 - Commander of the Iranian air defenses.

-1988-1989 - Deputy Commander of Iran's Armed Forces.
+1988-1989 - Deputy commander of Iran's Armed Forces.

-1989-1997 - National Security Adviser to the president.
+1989-1997 - National security adviser to the president.

 1989-2005 - Secretary of the Supreme National Security Council.

-1989-present - Represents Supreme Leader Ayatollah Ali Khamenei on Iran's Supreme National Security Council.
+1989-present - Represents Supreme Leader Ayatollah Seyyed Ali Khamenei on Iran's Supreme National Security Council.

 1991-present - Member of the country's Expediency Council.